 A fever has many causes and can be a symptom of almost any illness.
 Among the most common are:

-However, if you or your loved are experiencing a higher-than-normal body temperature and no other symptoms of illness, do not assume something is wrong.
+However, if you or your child are experiencing a higher-than-normal body temperature and no other symptoms of illness, don’t assume something is wrong.
 A person's body temperature changes throughout the day and varies with many normal activities and emotions.

 The best way to measure body temperature is using a thermometer inserted orally, rectally, axillary (under the arm), or by using a special instrument commonly sold in stores that is inserted in the ear and measures the temperature of the eardrum.

 If you have a child under age 17 who has a fever, DO NOT give the child aspirin.
 Aspirin in children may cause Reye's syndrome, a sometime fatal illness.
-Taking a lukewarm bath (around 98 degrees) may also help bring the body's temperature down.
+Taking a lukewarm bath (around 98°F) may also help bring the body's temperature down.

 If any of the following situations apply, call a doctor as soon as possible:

 © Copyright 1995-2020 The Cleveland Clinic Foundation.
 All rights reserved.

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or healthcare provider.
 Please consult your healthcare provider for advice about a specific medical condition.
-This document was last reviewed on: 04/22/2014
+This document was last reviewed on: 12/31/2019